Nick Viergever: Ajax

 On 24 May 2014, it was announced that Viergever had signed a four-year contract with Ajax.
 Viergever scored an important goal for Ajax against FC Schalke 04 in the quarter-finals of the UEFA Europa League.
 After a 2–0 victory in the first leg in Amsterdam Viergever saw his team trailing with 3–0 in the away game in Gelsenkirchen before hitting the net in 110th minute of extra time, sending his club to the semi-finals on away goals for the first time in over twenty years.

 PSV

 On 2 May 2018, Viergever signed a contract with PSV Eindhoven on a free transfer.
 Viergever said he understood the controversy with the move to Ajax arch rivals, however expressed his delight with signing with the Eredivisie champions.

 Greuther Fürth

 Viergever moved to Bundesliga newcomers Greuther Fürth on 31 August 2021, the last day of the 2021 summer transfer window.
 He signed a two-year contract.

 Utrecht

 On 16 May 2022, Viergever signed a two-year contract with Utrecht.

+PEC Zwolle

+On 30 June 2026, Viergever joined PEC Zwolle for one season.